PDF Cover

 • Emerging markets including India, Brazil and Nigeria are expected to observe highest growth with CAGR ranging between 15.3% to 21.2%.

-• Slow adoption of Pioneering Oncology Treatments transition within key players in Futibatinib market is creating a revenue window for adjacent and alternate markets like Brigatinib and Alectinib to improve its use-case penetration in Hospitals and Clinical Research Institutions applications and expected to capture $83 million revenue from existing Futibatinib market.
+• Slow adoption of Transition from Broad Spectrum Oncology Treatments to Precision Medicine Approaches transition within key players in Futibatinib market is creating a revenue window for adjacent and alternate markets like Brigatinib and Alectinib to improve its use-case penetration in Hospitals and Clinical Research Institutions applications and expected to capture $81 million revenue from existing Futibatinib market.

 • The Futibatinib market is set to add $1.7 billion between 2024 and 2034, with manufacturer targeting Clinical Research Institutions & Cancer Treatment Centers Application projected to gain a larger market share.